 Long before they started making some of the best digital cameras on the market, Fujifilm had a long and distinguished reputation for some of the best films on the market.

 From color slide positive films to black and white negative films, names like Velvia, Provia, and Neopan denoted iconic films.
-Each had a distinctive look and feel to it.
+Each had a distinctive look to it that suits some types of images more than others.
 For example, you probably wouldn’t want to use the naturally saturated Velvia slide film for flattering portraits, but it’s wonderful for landscapes.
-I was an avid user of the Velvia and Provia slide films back in the day, but it’s been a while since I used them.
+I was an avid user of the Velvia and Provia slide films back in the day, but it has been a while since I used them.

-In moving to digital, that film heritage hasn’t been completed abandoned.
-FujiFilm’s cameras come with a range of built-in effects to replicate the look and feels of some of those films.
+In moving to digital, that film heritage hasn’t been completely abandoned.
+Fujifilm’s cameras come with a range of built-in effects to replicate the look and feel of some of those films.
 If you’re shooting JPG, you can have these applied directly in the camera at the time you press the shutter.
 If you’re shooting RAW, it only affects the preview image that’s created in the RAW file but not the RAW image itself.
 But you can still apply them in Lightroom by using built-in camera profiles.

 Here are some side-by-side comparisons of what each of the camera profiles looks like compared to the baseline Adobe Standard camera profile that’s applied by default.
 As you can see, sometimes the difference is subtle.

 Adobe Standard vs CLASSIC CHROME

 Adobe Standard vs Pro Neg.
 Hi

 The baseline I’m using for comparison here is still using the Adobe Standard camera profile, but I’ve clicked on the Black and White setting in the Basic treatment panel.

 Adobe Standard vs MONOCHROME+Ye(llow) FILTER